 |BANK RATE||8.75% (w.e.f.
 29/10/2013)|

-Repo rate or repurchase rate is the rate at which banks borrow money from the central bank (read RBI for India) for short period by selling their securities (financial assets) to the central bank with an agreement to repurchase it at a future date at predetermined price.
+Repo rate or repurchase rate is the rate at which banks borrow money from the central bank (RBI for India) for a short period by selling their securities (financial assets) to the central bank with an agreement to repurchase it at a future date at predetermined price.
 It is similar to borrowing money from a money-lender by selling him something, and later buying it back at a pre-fixed price.

+Unlike Repo Rate, there is no sale of security in Bank Rate.
 Bank rate is the rate at which banks borrow money from the central bank without any sale of securities.
 It is generally for a longer period of time.
 This is similar to borrowing money from someone and paying interest on that amount.